 29. Natural Hair Lob with Side Bow

 The lob haircut looks pretty when created on all hair textures, including natural hair.
 The cut can look very angled and precise with straight hair, but curly textures have a less structured appearance, adding a softness to the features.
-If you are looking for a simple but pretty way to style your daughter’s hair, you can add a side bow to the lob cut.
+If you want a simple but pretty way to style your daughter’s hair, add a side bow to the lob haircut.
 Hair accessories are an easy way to let your child express themselves, and they can pick from several colors, sizes, and prints.
 A little bow worn to the side is so cute and ideal for school photos, birthday parties, or even every day.

 30. Braided Top Bun with Natural Hair

-A top bun is a fun and expressive look for little girls, letting them show off their hair while also keeping it out of the face and eyes.
-There are multiple ways to style this look, including in a half-up, half-down hairstyle to show off the natural texture.
-Or opt for a braided top bun; created by wrapping braids around to form the shape of a bun.
+A top bun is a fun and expressive look for little girls, letting them show off their hair while keeping it out of their faces and eyes.
+There are multiple ways to style this look, including a half up half down hairstyle to show off the natural texture.
+Or opt for a braided top bun, created by wrapping braids around to form the shape of a bun.
 It can also be made on various lengths, and the longer and thicker the hair, the bigger the top bun will be.
-This comfortable and cute look is versatile and lends itself well to hair accessories like clips or even beads.
+This comfortable and cute look is versatile and lends well to hair accessories like clips or beads.

 31. Pigtails with Scrunchies